acairns/sergeant/README.md

 ```

-## No traits?
+## Traits

-That's right, Sergeant does not provide any traits you can mix into your existing classes.
-This is due to the
-framework-agnostic and configurable nature of Sergeant.
+Sergeant does not provide any traits you can mix into your existing classes.
+This is due to the configurable and framework-agnostic nature of Sergeant.

-However, a trait can be easily created to provide Sergent to any class you may wish.
+However, creating a trait is a great way to easily provide Sergent to any class you may wish.

-For example, in Laravel, you may wish to resolve Sergent from the IoC:
+For example, in Laravel you may wish to resolve Sergent from the IoC:

 ```php
 trait SergeantTrait